GoogleChromeLabs/comlink/README.md

   requireJS.

 These packages can be mixed and matched.
-A worker using `global` can work with a Window using `es6`.
-For the sake of network conversation, I do recommend sticking to one format, though.
+A worker using `global` can work with a window using `es6`.
+For the sake of network conservation, I do recommend sticking to one format, though.

 ## API